 These days, it feels like everyone is making a killing with stocks.
-Whether it’s cryptocurrency or Tesla or some other high flying tech stock.
+Whether it’s cryptocurrency or Tesla or some other high-flying tech stock.

 While you may be tempted by the high-flying stocks, it’s important to stick to your strategy.
 If you feel like it, use a tiny percentage to swing for the fences but don’t forget your strategy.
 Hopefully, your strategy is dividend growth investing.

-One thing is for sure, when it comes to stocks the wind can always blow in a different direction but fundamentaly strong companies will harness the wind regardless.
+One thing is for sure, when it comes to stocks the wind can always blow in a different direction but fundamentally strong companies will harness the wind regardless.
 That’s the business part, or qualitative part, of investing.

 As I mentioned, Algonquin Power saw the wind blow back and I could not pass on the opportunity.